abhishekaxl/headlessEcommerce/docs/01-requirements-breakdown.md

 **So that** I don't lose my items

 **Acceptance Criteria:**
-- [ ] Cart localStorage/cookie में persist हो
+- [ ] Cart localStorage/cookie in persist should be implemented
-- [ ] Browser close/open पर cart restore हो
+- [ ] Browser close/open on cart restore should be implemented
-- [ ] Cart expiration handle हो (configurable TTL)
+- [ ] Cart expiration handle should be (configurable TTL)
-- [ ] Cart merge हो logged-in होने पर
+- [ ] Cart merge should be when logged in

 ---